opengovernment/opengovernment/README.markdown

   * Once the install is complete, start the server: rails server

-To access the site, you'll find the lvh.me domain helpful.
+OpenGovernment uses subdomains, so to access the site you'll find the lvh.me domain helpful.
 This is a domain for which all subdomains point to localhost.
 So if you visit, for example, http://tx.lvh.me:3000, you should see the Texas OpenGovernment subsite.

 # Sphinx installation
 Mac OS X: If you use MacPorts: